-Cathy is a new addition to Denver Water and the TAP team as a writer and editor.
-But she’s very familiar with the organization and its storied role in the history of Denver and Colorado from her years covering Denver Water as part of her beat at the Denver Business Journal.
-There, as an award-winning reporter, Cathy told stories about the people and the issues that make up in the business side of the state’s energy, transportation and natural resources sectors.
+Cathy is a writer and managing editor on the Denver Water TAP team.
+Before joining the team, she covered Denver Water and its storied role in the history of Denver and Colorado as an award-winning reporter at the Denver Business Journal.
+She enjoys telling stories about the people and issues that make up Colorado’s most complex industries, whether it’s supplying water to the millions of people who live and work in Colorado, what’s involved in keeping the lights and heat on in our homes and businesses, and how people and the things we use are transported to and throughout the state.
 She can chatter for hours about megawatts of electricity, barrels of oil, cubic feet of natural gas, acre-feet of water, miles of highway and the environmental, financial, social and political aspects of each.
 You’ve been warned.

 Early season snow doesn’t erase severe statewide drought